top of page

 What is Pharmacy First?

-Pharmacy First is a new scheme in England where pharmacists can carry out consultations and prescribe antibiotics for seven new conditions.
+Pharmacy First is a scheme in England where pharmacists can carry out consultations and prescribe antibiotics for seven new conditions.
 Meaning we can skip the process of trying to get appointments with the GP.

 Seven new conditions our pharmacists will be able to treat: